 Place the baking tray in a pre-heated oven (185F / 365C) for approximately 15 minutes, until the biscuits are slightly browned around the edges (image 2 above).

 Remove from the oven and allow to cool.
 Store the butter biscuits in an air-tight tin once cooled.
-The biscuits will stay crispy for up to 4 days, if you can leave then that long!!!!
+The biscuits will stay crispy for up to 4 days if you can leave them that long!!!!

 Can I freeze pistachio butter biscuits?